Appreciate the significance, but sounds a bit basic to 2025 ears. 2.49 stars rounded back down to a flat deuce

 We’re gonna say 3 & 1/4 stars, round that thing back down to 3, & pour one out for Poly

 I came upon this album organically maybe a couple years ago.
 Love.
 Not sthg I listen to often, but it’s absolutely sthg to throw into the random mix.
-To my limited understanding this came up towards the tail end (& relative fringe) of the krautrock scene/era that I immersed myself in over the last couple-three years.
+To my limited understanding this came up towards the tail end (& relative fringe) of the krautrock scene/era that I studied over the last couple-three years.

 Rating this one’s a curious predicament.
 I don’t think it’s “fair” to try & position it on the same overall rating scale that I use to judge sthg vastly sonically different (re: traditional, melodic, “pretty.”)
 So I want to consider it more in its own context.
 I think, that in their corner of the music universe, this album must be about a 7 or 8 out of 5.
 But also my experience with this particular corner is so limited that I want to allow space for those unknown unknowns.
 Then again, what in holy hell could possibly surpass it?